CyborgUnplug/CyborgUnplug/README.md

     passwd

-Now change the WiFi key (must be between 8 and 63 chars long):
+To change the WiFi key, ESSID and Channel, connect to the device with your phone/tablet/laptop and visit the _configure_ menu in the home screen.

+Alternatively, you can ssh in and:

     uci set wireless.@wifi-iface[0].key="yourKeyH3r3"
-    uci commit
-    exit & reboot -n

-To change the ESSID of your Unplug, type:

     uci set wireless.@wifi-iface[0].SSID="AnotherESSID"
+    uci set wireless.@wifi-iface[0].channel=8
     uci commit
     exit & reboot -n